dkd/redsun/index.md

 #### Supported Redmine Versions

+#### Redmine 6+

+Use Redsun >= 2.8.0 and Solr 9.8+

+#### Redmine 3.x

+Please use Redsun >= 1.0.4 if you are using Redmine 3.x

 #### Redmine 2.x

 We have successfully used Redsun 1.0.3 with Redmine 2.3-2.6.

-#### Redmine 3.x

-Please use Redsun >= 1.0.4 if you are using Redmine 3.x

 #### Basic Installation

 We recommend to test this plugin locally.
-There is a solrconfig.xml and schema.xml for Solr 4.x in the config folder of the plugin.
+There is a solrconfig.xml and schema.xml for Solr in the config folder of the plugin.
 Please use these files for your Solr server to get running.
 Also: For the spellchecker feature to work properly the Solr index has to be optimized.
 You can do this on the Solr admin interface or on the Rails console with ```Sunspot.optimize```.

 * cd into your redmine root folder